Limingxing00/ImageProcess/README.md

 There are now two functions:
 1. Extracting the sequence of images from the 4D data;
 2. Calculating the psnr of all the types of pictures in both directories.
+  2.1 if you want to use it on 8-bit img, please use psnr_8bit.
+  2.2 if you want to use it on 16-bit img, please use psnr_16bit.

 NOTE:
 Please do not name the image as 1, 2, 3 to calculate psnr,